What is this for?

 How should I view it?

-A lot of people enjoy looking at the faces, one after the other.
+A lot of people enjoy looking at the faces, one at a time, one after the other.
 I suggest that.
 It is strangely calming.

 How do you choose who to photograph?

+Mostly it is based on who is in good light, in a location that I think will feel comfortable for them to be approached.
 I sometimes pick people because they look interesting.
 I sometimes pick people because they don’t look like anyone I’ve photographed yet.
-I sometimes pick people because they look ordinary.
-I often I pick people who are in or near good light.
+I often I pick people who are in or near that good light.
 I probably have a bias for people look like they will say yes.

 How do you choose who not to photograph?